programming-notes/recent-tweets-command-line-challenge/README.md

 via Facebook," "Log in via Google," etc.

 You now have all the information you need to build a Twitter client.

+Now Take a moment to look at the code we've already given you.
+Think about what each part does.
+Figure out how to create migrations, how to run migrations, how to run the app.

+Hint: Start in `recent_tweets.rb`

 ### Release 1: Ruby Twitter Client